-- Students will be required to follow the timelines as defined by the teacher with the Illinois Virtual School.
-Extensions will be at the cost of the family, if requested. - Students may use time outside of school to complete coursework.
-Students may also work in their extra time at school or during their study hall. - Students will not be allowed to drop online courses unless it is approved by a counselor and principal, and students will be accountable for any drop fees.
+Students will be required to follow the timelines as defined by the teacher with the Illinois Virtual School.
+Extensions will be at the cost of the family, if requested.

+- Students may use time outside of school to complete coursework.
+Students may also work in their extra time at school or during their study hall. - Students will not be allowed to drop online courses unless it is approved by a counselor and principal, and students will be accountable for any drop fees. - Fees will be assessed for the cost of the online class and are the sole responsibility of the student.